 If there's one tip you take from away from this list, let it be this one!
 Grouping layers allows you to keep your Sketch file clean and organised.
 Even if you have no intention of sharing your designs with others, you owe it to yourself to keep your files organised.
 There's nothing worse than coming back to a design weeks later only to discover you have no idea where anything is.

 As a designer and a developer, I can tell you what life is like on both sides of that fence.
 But if you're only sitting on one side, you may not fully understand the struggles your designer or developer counterpart endures when collaborating on a project.
-Zeplin bridges that gap, making handoffs of a design less painful for everyone.
+Zeplin bridges that gap, making handoffs of a design less painful for everyone, as does using one of the best cloud storage options.

 Now you have some tips for using Sketch for app design, find out how you can use Sketch for game design, too.
 Get your copy of Sketch: A Game Designer's Guide To Using Sketch (opens in new tab) from the team at Day Of The Indie.